Navigation

 Vertex is a flexible platform that can be used for video, image, and Ventuz playback.

-Please note that the current Vertex integration is in beta, changes to available features and this guide may be made.
+Please note that the current Vertex integration is in beta, changes to available features and this guide may be made in future Vertex or Ventuz updates.

 Requirements

-Vertex version 2022 R3.
+Vertex version 2024 R1 and later currently supports Ventuz playback.
 It is recommended to have the latest version of Vertex installed.

 Preparations